Huotari90/TournamentManagerApp/README.md

 # TournamentManager
- App to manage tournament data
+ App to manage tournament data for billiard club in Mikkeli.